 (2) School of Health Science and Healthcare Administration, University of Atlanta, Atlanta, GA, USA

-Poster presented at the 6th Canadian Conference on Dementia, Montreal, Canada, October 27-29, 2011
+Poster presentation at the 6th Canadian Conference on Dementia, Montreal, Canada, October 27-29, 2011

 Purpose: Alzheimer’s disease is characterized by multiple pathophysiological processes including but not limited to amyloid and tau deposition, inflammatory changes, small vessel disease, hypoxia, oxidative stress and mitochondrial dysfunction.
 Previously, we have shown the preservation and improvement of cognitive tasks in a cohort of depressed, demented patients for up to 36 months of integrative treatment.